sbfaulkner/adventofcode/README.md

 ## Day 5: Doesn't He Have Intern-Elves For This?

 The two independent versions muddy this solution somewhat, but I think this is reasonable.

+## Day 6: Probably a Fire Hazard

+The parsing/processing is pretty ugly... can definitely be cleaned up.